 Like its tributary, Rough and Ready Creek, this stream is famous for its botany and water quality.
 Some of the biggest Darlingtonia wetlands are found along its course.
 The West Fork Illinois below Whisky Creek is unfortunately infested with Port Orford cedar root disease making it important to throughly wash boats, gear and vehicles after paddling the West Fork of the Illinois if you are going to paddle uninfected streams like Rough and Ready Creek, Baldface Creek, Upper Josephine Creek and Canyon Creek.

-This remote creek joins the Illinois River near Eight Dollar Mountain, about five miles downstream from the town of Kirby.
+This remote creek joins the Illinois River near Eight Dollar Mountain, about five miles downstream from the town of Kerby.
 It was on this creek that the discovery of gold in 1851 kicked off the gold rush to Southern Oregon, and much of the riverbed and riparian corridor has been altered by hydraulic mining.
 The old mine workings can still be made out in the gullies on the hillsides, like ghosts in the landscape

 The lower section of the creek can be enjoyed by visiting campgrounds near its confluence with the Illinois River.
 In the summer, Josephine Creek provides 17% of the flow to the Wild and Scenic Illinois River.